DerGuru/The-Resonant/Chapters/P2-15 - Archive Sabotage.md

 “Nightly churn?”
 Milo asked.

 Jason shook his head.
 “Wrong time stamp.
 And wrong attitude.”
 He typed with the flat rhythm of a clerk counting coins.
-Lines of job history scrolled—legible, lazy.
+Lines of job history scrolled - legible, lazy.
 “Here.
 ‘HOUSEKEEPING.CRON’ at 03:14.
 That’s not ours.”

 “It’s not anyone’s,” Milo said, scanning logs like sheet music.
 “The job name is right, the user is a ghost, the signature is ... a photocopy.
 Crisp edges, no depth.”
 He slid into the adjacent chair and jackpotted clamshells out of his pack: a tiny hub, an ethics violation, a handful of adapters.
 “I’m making us a read‑only tap.
 No writes, no jokes.”